How to Stay Safe While Surfing the Internet

 • Deleting cookies or browsing history after computer use

-• Receiving unauthorized phone calls
+• Receiving unusual phone calls

-Stay Safe and Keep Informed
+Stay Safe While Surfing the Internet, and Stay Informed

 Education and awareness can help combat many of the risks that users encounter every day while browsing the internet.
 Medical practitioners, school educators, and credible news sources can be valuable resources for children, families, and individuals to learn about safe internet usage and promote good surfing practices.